 A A host address.
 In the IN class, this is a 32-bit IP address.
 Described in RFC 1035.
 AAAA IPv6 address.
 Described in RFC 1886.
 A6 IPv6 address.
 This can be a partial address (a suffix) and an indirection to the name where the rest of the address (the prefix) can be found.
 Experimental.
 Described in RFC 2874.
 AFSDB Location of AFS database servers.
 Experimental.
 Described in RFC 1183.
 APL Address prefix list.
 Experimental.
 Described in RFC 3123.
+ATMA ATM Address.
+AVC Application Visibility and Control record.
+CAA Identifies which Certificate Authorities can issue certificates for this domain and what rules they need to follow when doing so.
+Defined in RFC 6844.
+CDNSKEY Identifies which DNSKEY records should be published as DS records in the parent zone.

+Contains the set of DS records that should be published by CDS the parent zone.

 CERT Holds a digital certificate.
 Described in RFC 2538.

+Identifies the canonical name of an alias.
+Described in RFC CNAME

+Child-to-Parent Synchronization in DNS as described in CSYNC

+RFC 7477.

-CNAME Identifies the canonical name of an alias.
-Described in RFC 1035.
-DHCID Is used for identifying which DHCP client is associated with this name.
+Is used for identifying which DHCP client is associated DHCID with this name.
 Described in RFC 4701.

+A DNS Look-aside Validation record which contains the DLV

+records that are used as trust anchors for zones in a DLV

+namespace.
+Described in RFC 4431.

-DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
+Replaces the domain name specified with another name to

+be looked up, effectively aliasing an entire subtree of the DNAME domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.

-DNSKEY Stores a public key associated with a signed DNS zone.
+Stores a public key associated with a signed DNS zone.
+DNSKEY

 Described in RFC 4034.

-DS Stores the hash of a public key associated with a signed DNS zone.
+Stores the hash of a public key associated with a signed DS

+DNS zone.
 Described in RFC 4034.

+EID End Point Identifier.

+EUI48 A 48-bit EUI address.
+Described in RFC 7043.

+EUI64 A 64-bit EUI address.
+Described in RFC 7043.

+GID Reserved.

 GPOS Specifies the global position.
 Superseded by LOC.

-HINFO Identifies the CPU and OS used by a host.
-Described in RFC 1035.
-IPSECKEY Provides a method for storing IPsec keying material in DNS.
+Identifies the CPU and OS used by a host.
+Described in HINFO

+RFC 1035.

+HIP Host Identity Protocol Address.
+Described in RFC 5205.

+Provides a method for storing IPsec keying material in IPSECKEY

+DNS.
 Described in RFC 4025.

 ISDN Representation of ISDN addresses.
 Experimental.
 Described in RFC 1183.
 KEY Stores a public key associated with a DNS name.
 Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
 Described in RFCs 2535 and 2931.
 KX Identifies a key exchanger for this DNS name.
 Described in RFC 2230.
+L32 Holds 32-bit Locator values for Identifier-Locator Network Protocol.
+Described in RFC 6742.
+L64 Holds 64-bit Locator values for Identifier-Locator Network Protocol.
+Described in RFC 6742.
 LOC For storing GPS info.
 Described in RFC 1876.
 Experimental.
-MX Identifies a mail exchange for the domain with a 16-bit pref- erence value (lower is better) followed by the host name of the mail exchange.
+LP Identifier-Locator Network Protocol.
+Described in RFC 6742.
+MB Mail Box.
+Historical.
+MD Mail Destination.
+Historical.
+MF Mail Forwarder.
+Historical.
+MG Mail Group.
+Historical.
+MINFO Mail Information.
+MR Mail Rename.
+Historical.
+MX Identifies a mail exchange for the domain with a 16-bit preference value (lower is better) followed by the host name of the mail exchange.
 Described in RFC 974, RFC 1035.
 NAPTR Name authority pointer.
 Described in RFC 2915.
-NSAP A network service access point.
-Described in RFC 1706.
-NS The authoritative name server for the domain.
-Described in RFC 1035.
-NSEC Used in DNSSECbis to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an existing name.
-Described in RFC 4034.
+NID Holds values for Node Identifiers in Identifier-Locator Network Protocol.
+Described in RFC 6742.
+NINFO Contains zone status information.
+NIMLOC Nimrod Locator.